 - Collaborate!
 Long before the show starts, find out who is doing the public relations & marketing for the show itself.
 Give them a call to find out what their plans are, what opportunities might exist, and generally stay on their radar so you can take advantage of any late-breaking opportunities.

 - Be Recognized!
 Many shows have “Best Of” awards that honor a select group of products.
 Find out what the categories are; who is doing the judging and submit your product/company.
 Whenever possible, pre-book demo appointments with the judges.
-Winning these awards can be great post-show hype for your web site, product packaging, social media channels, etc.
+Winning these awards can be great post-show hype for your web site, product packaging, social media channels, etc. It would be something great to put on teardrop banners for trade shows to come.

 - Preparation is Must!
 Overall preparation is vital to maximizing your ROI.
 Hone your messaging first.
 Then script your demos and create your handouts accordingly.
 Finally, make sure every team member knows exactly what is expected of them and has practiced and mastered their pitch!